charlizeandaya/binary_search/README.md

 ## Submission

-Submit the link to your forked repository on sakai.
+Submit the link to your forked repository on Sakai.